DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 [Impact on the world, analysing]

 "You filth!
-I see it now... rasterrizer!
+I see it now... rasterizer!
 It is Alfreyja instigation!"

 [Executing Zero Code.
 Removing hero Vanessa _Code_ from the world.]